paquettg/php-html-parser/README.md

 }
 ```

 This example loads the html from big.html, a real page found online, and gets all the content-border classes to process.
-It also shows a few things you can do with a node but it is not an exhaustive list of methods that a node has avaiable.
+It also shows a few things you can do with a node but it is not an exhaustive list of methods that a node has available.

 Alternativly, you can always use the `load()` method to load the file.
-It will attempt to find the file using `file_exists` and, if succesfull, will call `loadFromFile()` for you.
+It will attempt to find the file using `file_exists` and, if successful, will call `loadFromFile()` for you.
 The same applies to a URL and `loadFromUrl()` method.

 Loading Url
 ----------------